-Project portfolios focused on the best opportunities, accelerate innovation.
+Project portfolios focused on the best opportunities, and accelerate innovation.
 So how do you build consensus around the term “best”?
 George Day’s article[1] provides excellent logic to help you drive a consensual view of risk analysis.

 “The risk analysis matrix employs a unique scoring system and calibration of risk.
 It helps estimate the probability of success or failure for each project based on how big a stretch it is for the firm.”